intelligentnet/arcagi/README.md

 -----
 This code is messy and imcomplete and is likely to change rapidly.
 At the moment it is a set of experiments to guage what works well and what does not.
-It is perhaps 20% complete and will answer just over 10% of the examples given.
+It is perhaps 20% complete and will answer about 20% of the examples given.

+If you use this code as part of a Kaggle submission, or in any other way, then please give credit where credit is due.

 Background
 ----------